 A thesis summarising the work undertaken for Honours must be submitted as part of the requirements of the CG84 Bachelor of Science (Honours) course.
+Guidelines for preparing your thesis and a detailed marking rubric are provided on Moodle.

 Assessment Due Date